 These Toasted Crispy Rice Burgers with Teriyaki Mushrooms are a rice-lovers dream.
 These were inspired by the rice burgers from MOS burger, a Japanese fast food chain that serves rice burgers (and regular burgers as well!).
 I love that nice crisp form the rice buns and that satisfying bite you get from the tasty mushroom filling.

-Heat a pan.
+Heat a large non stick pan or skillet over medium heat.
 Add in 1/2 tbsp oil and sauté the bell pepper.
 Cook until tender then set aside.

-Add in the mushrooms and teriyaki sauce.
+Add in the teriyaki sauce.
 Season with salt and pepper, to taste, if needed.
-Cook for 6-8 minutes over medium heat until mushrooms are cooked and tender.
+Cook for 2-3 minutes over medium heat until mushrooms are cooked and the sauce has coated each piece.
 Once cooked, set aside.

 Make sure your rice has been cooled.
 If using leftover rice that has been refrigerated and may have dried up a bit, you can splash some water and cover the rice then quickly microwave.
 Mix well and allow to cool for a few minutes.

-Divide the 2 cups of cooked Japanese or sushi rice into 4 portions, measuring 1/2 cup each.
+Divide the cooked Japanese or sushi rice into 6 portions, measuring 1/2 to 3/4 cup each.
 This part will depend on the size of your buns but I used a 3-inch (diameter) round container I found and was able to make a bun that was roughly 3/4 inch thick.

 Prepare the container.
 Place the plastic/paper/silicon wrap flat on the container.
 Add in the rice.
 Make sure it is compact.
 You can dip your fingers in the bowl with water to help prevent the rice from sticking to your fingers.

 Flatten out the rice then wrap it well.
 Take it out of the mold then continue to shape the sides as needed.
 Repeat these steps until you have 6 round rice ‘buns’.